The Definitive Guide to Cheating On Your Move!

 - Use a completely obvious way to mark fragile boxes!

-Using a sharpie to label a box as fragile is a just a terrible idea.
+Using a marker to label a box as fragile is a bad idea.
 The ink just ends up blending in with everything else written on the box.
-If you’re trying to trying to let your movers know that a box is fragile, using a specially designed fragile tape is a much better idea!
+If you want to let your movers know that a box is fragile, using a specially designed fragile tape is a much better idea!
 It makes spotting a ‘fragile box’ way easier!
 Especially in the dark, or other low light conditions, allowing your movers take proper care of your stuff!

 - Pack the contents of your pantry inside pots and pans to Save Space!

 Pots and pans don’t usually fit together well.
 Use the wasted space wisely and fill them with spices and other items in your pantry.
 It saves space!
 For good measure, add a few slices of packing paper to the mix to stop any glass from smackin’ and crackin’

 - Stack your plates between paper plates